Ortham/buddah/CONTRIBUTING.md

 Type: `Array` of `String`

 Keywords for the project.
 Keywords are searchable.
+As a minimum, please supply keywords for the game the software is for, and (if it's not a plugin or extension of some sort) whether it provides a `cli`, `gui` and/or `api`.

 ### description